|

 in Britain - as well as one of the largest and finest

 cathedrals in Europe.
-The first church on this

-site was started in 1080, but the present building was started
+The first church on the site was built in 1080, but the present building was started

 in 1220, and completed in 1472.
 It has a colourful history, best